rune/rune/docs/docs/move-to-dusk.md

 # Approach 1 - Automated Conversion (recommended)

 This easiest way is to run `npx dusk-cli@latest rune-to-dusk` to automatically update your game from Rune to Dusk.
-This definitely works if you used one of the Rune templates when you created your game.
+This definitely works if you used one of the Rune templates when you created your game and may also work if you haven't.
+So it's good to try this approach first.

 :::tip